Digressive/Image-Factory/README.md

 Image-Factory.ps1 -Build \\mdt01\BuildShare$ -Deploy \\mdt01\DeploymentShare$ -Vh VS01 -VHD C:\Hyper-V\VHD -Boot C:\iso\LiteTouchPE_x64.iso -Vnic vSwitch-Ext -Remote -Ts W11-21H2,W10-21H2,WS22-DC -L C:\scripts\logs -Subject 'Server: Image Factory' -SendTo me@contoso.com -From imgfactory@contoso.com -Smtp smtp.outlook.com -User example@contoso.com -Pwd c:\scripts\ps-script-pwd.txt -UseSsl
 ```

 The above command will build WIM files from the task sequences W11-21H2, W10-21H2 and WS22-DC.
 They will be imported to the deployment share on MDT01.
-The Hyper-V host used will be VS01 and the VHDs for the VMs generated will be stored in C:\Hyper-V\VHD on the host.
-The boot ISO file will be C:\iso\LiteTouchPE_x64.iso, also located on the Hyper-V host.
+The Hyper-V host used will be VS01 and the VHDs for the VMs generated will be stored in ```C:\Hyper-V\VHD``` on the host.
+The boot ISO file will be ```C:\iso\LiteTouchPE_x64.iso```, also located on the Hyper-V host.
 The virtual switch used by the VMs will be called vSwitch-Ext.
 The log file will be output to C:\scripts\logs and e-mailed with a custom subject line.